gem5bootcamp/lps2024/slides/03-Developing-gem5-models/05-modeling-cores.md

 ---

+## Decode function

-This functionmostly serves as a simple wrapper to call the `Decoder::decodeInst` function plus setting the size and allowing for some debug information.
+This function mostly serves as a simple wrapper to call the `Decoder::decodeInst` function plus setting the size and allowing for some debug information.

 The `decodeInst` function is the next function on the backtrace but it's _generated_.